openbabel/documentation/Installation/install.rst

 Install Open Babel
 ==================

 Open Babel runs on Windows, Linux and MacOSX.
-You can either `install a binary package`_ (the easiest option) or `compile OpenBabel yourself`_ (also easy, but much more geek cred).
+You can either :ref:`install a binary package <Install binaries>` (the easiest option) or :ref:`compile OpenBabel yourself <Compiling Open Babel>` (also easy, but much more geek cred).

+.. _Install binaries:

 Install a binary package
 ------------------------